 These cameras are often referred to as ‘fixed lens’ cameras.
-Their name comes from bridging the gap between compact cameras and DSLRs.
+And their name comes from bridging the gap between compact cameras and DSLRs.

-Bridge cameras are great because they often have super zoom lenses.
-Capture birds and wildlife, take it travelling or out to the markets on the weekend, or photograph your kids and pets.
+Bridge cameras are great because they often have super zoom lenses – capture birds and wildlife, take it travelling, photograph your kids and pets, or out to the markets on the weekend.

 Bridge cameras are great for beginners as you don’t need to worry about changing the lens, and often they offer a variety of auto modes.